Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

 \begin{theorem} Let $\Gamma$ be a finite group acting on the simple Lie algebra $\frg$ and let $\ell\in \ZBbb_{\geq 1}$.
 Suppose that $\Gamma$ preserves a Borel in $\frg$.
 Then the corresponding $\Gamma$-twisted conformal blocks define a $\mathcal{C}$-extended $\Gamma$-crossed modular functor. \end{theorem}

-The proof of Theorem \ref{conj:main3} uses the Verdier specialization functor and factorization to define the gluing functor in the definition of $\Gamma$-crossed analytic modular functor.
 We refer the reader to Section \ref{sec:proofofconfgammafunc} for the details.
 Now Theorem \ref{conj:main3} and the first part of Theorem \ref{conj:main2} provides $\Ccal(\frg,\Gamma,\ell)$ with the structure of a $\Gamma$-crossed weakly ribbon category.
 However to finish the proof of Theorem \ref{thm:baby}, we still need to answer the following question: \begin{question} Is the $\Gamma$-crossed weakly ribbon category $\Ccal(\frg,\Gamma,\ell)$ arising from $\Gamma$-twisted conformal blocks rigid? \end{question} For the untwisted case, it is well known that conformal blocks form a weakly rigid braided tensor category \cite{BK:01}.
-Rigidity for these categories has been proved by Y. Huang \cite{Huang:08b, Huang:08a} and also by Finkelberg \cite{Fink2, Fink1}(with some restriction on Lie algebras and levels).
-As pointed out by Y. Huang (see Introduction in \cite{Huang:08b}), rigidity for the untwisted Kac-Moody case is a very strong property.
+Rigidity for these categories has been proved by Y. Huang \cite{Huang:08b,Huang:08a} and also by Finkelberg \cite{Fink2,Fink1}(with some restriction on Lie algebras and levels).
 In fact, both the proofs of Huang and Finkelberg use some variant of the Verlinde formula only as an input.
 Hence in principle, the same problem persists in the twisted setting.
 However in the twisted case, we circumvent this issue by applying the results of Huang \cite{Huang:08b} which implies $\Ccal_1$ in $\Ccal(\frg,\Gamma,\ell)$ is rigid and hence rigidity follows from the second part of Theorem \ref{conj:main2}.

-\begin{remark} In the proof of Theorem \ref{thm:mainminusone}, we have crucially used the full strength of the results of Huang for the rigidity of the category $\mathcal{C}_1$ (not just the Verlinde formula part).
-So our result do not give a new proof of rigidity for $\mathcal{C}_1$ or a new proof of the untwisted Verlinde formula. \end{remark}

-\begin{remark} It might be possible to directly determine the set of twisted characters for the $\mathcal{R}_{\ell}(\frg)$-module $K(\Ccal_\gamma)$ using representation theoretic methods.
-However our approach facilitates a conceptual understanding by building a bridge between $\Gamma$-crossed modular fusion categories, $\Gamma$-crossed modular functors and twisted conformal blocks as in the untwisted case. \end{remark}